seandstewart/typical/docs/overview.rst

 **Correctness is Key**
     - Python embraces the builtin type-system and work with it rather than against it.
-      No converting floats to ints by design!
-(I'm looking at you, pydantic)
     - There should be one -- and preferably only one -- way to do things. ``typical`` follows a predictable waterfall when resolving your type annotation into an actionable coercer for run-time that covers about 99% of cases.